 Restaurante Karey – Located at El Rodadero which a beach view, this place has all the seafood you could imagine at a reasonable price (and 2 for 1 cocktails from 6pm!)
 The portions are actually huge and the menu has everything you could imagine to choose from.
 I recommend the Kerry Style Shrimp which was incredible.
 Expect to pay between COP 30,000-45,000 for a main and the 2 for 1 cocktails are only COP 16,000.

 A day trip should cost around COP 50,000.
 Bahia Concha is a beach that is not very busy and has crystal clear water.
 For those that don’t have time to make a full trip to Tayrona (or who prefer fewer people), this is a great easy alternative.

 9. Visit Tayrona National Park

 Tayrona National Park is one of Colombia’s most famous attractions, and for good reason as it is absolutely incredible!
-I recommend spending a night in the park, just leave your big backpack at your hostel in Santa Marta and bring only the essentials.
+I recommend spending a night in the park, just leave your luggage at your hotel in Santa Marta and bring only the essentials.

 Getting from Santa Marta to Tayrona National Park

 There is a local bus from Calle 11 and Carerra 11 in Santa Marta city center which goes directly to Tayrona National Park.

 Minca is a small town up on mountains only about 45 minutes from Santa Marta, Colombia.
 Tourists come here to check out the views, explore coffee and chocolate farms, and swim in waterfalls.